On singular moduli for arbitrary discriminants: Introduction

-We conjecture that Theorem~\ref{thm:main} holds even in the case that $\ell = 2$ ramifies in both $\Q(\sqrt{d_1})$ and $\Q(\sqrt{d_2})$.
+where $m_x := \frac{d_1d_2 - x^2}{4}$ and $H = 0$ unless $d_2 = d_1\ell^{2k}$ for some $k >0 $, in which case $H = \frac{2}{w_1}\cdot\#\Pic(\OO_{d_1})$. \end{cor} We conjecture that Theorem~\ref{thm:main} holds even in the case that $\ell = 2$ ramifies in both $\Q(\sqrt{d_1})$ and $\Q(\sqrt{d_2})$.
 However, the existence of multiple quadratic ramified extensions of $\Q_2^{\unr}$ causes difficulty in one of the steps of the proof, namely the proof of Proposition~\ref{prop:LieToEndo}.
 It may be possible to get around this difficulty in our approach by a long and detailed case-by-case analysis.
 We did not undertake this analysis, and it would be interesting to determine a better method.

-More generally, the local factor description of~\eqref{eq:ValuationOfFm} that is given in~\S\ref{sec:CountingEndomorphisms} suggests a conjecture for any pairs of discriminants whose conductors are relatively prime. \begin{conj} Let $d_1$ and $d_2$ be quadratic imaginary discriminants with relatively prime conductors.
+More generally, the local factor description of~\eqref{eq:ValuationOfFm} that is given in~\S\ref{sec:CountingEndomorphisms} suggests a conjecture for any pairs of discriminants whose conductors are relatively prime. \begin{conj} Let $d_1$ and $d_2$ be two distinct discriminants with relatively prime conductors.
 Write $f$ for the product of the two conductors and for any prime $p$, let $d_{(p)}\in\{d_1,d_2\}$ be such that $p\nmid\cond(d_{(p)})$.
 Then, for any prime $\ell$

 where $H$, $m_x$ are as above and

 \end{conj} We verified this conjecture with \texttt{Magma} for all pairs of discriminants with relatively prime conductors and $|d_i| < 250$.